*This post may contain affiliate links.

 - BPA-free squirt bottle

 Remove the rind from the fruit and place it in the mason jar.

 Pour vinegar over the rind and fill to the top (be sure to completely cover the rind).

 Let the solution sit for two weeks in a cool, dark area.

 Once two weeks is up, pour the solution into a squirt bottle.

 That’s it.
-Your homemade all-purpose cleaner is ready to use.
+Your DIY all-purpose cleaner is ready to use.
 Happy cleaning!

-*That is my 8 year old son’s adorable little hands holding that jar of refreshing cleanliness.
+*That’s my 8-year-old son’s adorable little hands holding that jar of refreshing cleanliness.
 He wanted to get in on the picture. 🙂

 Please share if you know someone who might love this recipe.
 Thanks! 🙂